samiBendou/am_scripts/README.md

 plan = slg.Planning(lines, planes, schedule)
 ```

-If you want to generate more sophisticated schedules you can check at FlatPlanning schedule or write a personalized
+If you want to generate more sophisticated schedules you can check at `FlatPlanning` class or write a personalized
 method to compute your schedule with given fleet and lines.

 ### Additional information